Published on November 1st, 2015 | by Jim Lee0

 Irish registered Airbus A321-231 destroyed in an accident central Sinai, Egypt

 We regret to report than an Irish registered Airbus A321-231, was destroyed in an accident in central Sinai, Egypt.
 Based on media reports, quoting Egyptian officials, there are no survivors from the 217 passengers and seven crew on board.
 The aircraft, EI-ETJ, was registered on 30th March 2012, to Wilmington Trust SP Services (Dublin) Ltd., with an address at 7 Exchange Place, IFSC, Dublin 1, and was operated by Russian airline Metrojet (formerly Kogalym Avia or Kolavia for short,).
 The aircraft first flew on 9th May 1997 making it 18½ years old, and was leased to MEA as F-OHMP from ILFC and delivered on 27th May 1997.
 It was returned in 2003 and leased to Onur Air as TC-OAE on 29th May 2003.
 It spent a short period with Saudi Arabian Airlines on lease from Onur Air and following its service with Onur Air with it was placed in storage in March 2012.
+You can visit site to see the details on the same.
 The aircraft was leased to Kolavia on 27th April 2012, as EI-ETJ and subsequently served with Metrojet Russia from 1st May 2012.
 Metrojet is based in Kogalym, Tyumen in Russia and operates services from its Kogalym and Surgut hubs, as well as from a base at Moscow Domodedovo Airport.
 It also operates international charter services to leisure destinations.
 In addition to EI-ETJ, it has four other Irish registered Airbus A321s, EI-ETH, EI-ETK, EI-ETL and EI-FSB.
 As Kolavia, the airline started operations in May 1993 and on 21st April 2014 Metrojet announced a merger agreement with Samara Oblast governor Nikolai Merkushin, with the carrier to merge with Air Samara.
 A management company was to be established in Samara to oversee the integration process, which was expected to be completed within three years.
 Current Metrojet director General Sergei Mordvintsev was due to be appointed director general of the new carrier.

 Available incident details